 I love the creativity, colour and textures of preparing food.
 Then there is the delightful experience of eating home cooked food with family and friends.
 After travel books, recipe books are my most favoured; Yotam Ottolenghi, Heston Blumenthal, Adam Liaw, Ferran Adria, Gilli Basan, and Greg Malouf, and just as many books on Mexican, Moroccan, Turkish, French, and Indian food.
 I have every Cuisine magazine since 1996.
-And yet I delight in trying out new recipes and new combinations of ingredients.
-What works with this is the five disciplines that sit behind good cooking;
+And, yet I delight in trying out new recipes and new combinations of ingredients.

-- make sure you have all the ingredients before you begin a dish
+- Make sure you have all the ingredients before you begin a dish.

-- incorporate personal flair
+- Incorporate personal flair.

-- know the vagaries of your oven/stove top.
+- Know the vagaries of your oven/stove top.

 Your purpose can change over time.
 Contexts shift; a new CEO, repositioned services, new products, innovations, emerging capability deficits, and natural disasters, all influence context.
 In turn, shifts in context affect shifts in purpose and emphasis oflead teams.
 Significant goals are achieved and new directions emerge.
 Leadership teams need to shift and adjust their purpose with this.
-Stay alert to the shifts in context for your group or organisation and respond by refreshing your purpose and why you are doing what you do.
+Stay alert to the shifts in context of your group or organisation and respond by refreshing your purpose and why you are doing what you do.

 How often are you in meetings which don’t have a clear purpose or you don’t know the outcomes being sought?
-These meetings drain energy, and are time wasting.
-With the discipline of beginning each meeting with either ‘the purpose of this meeting is’…..or ‘the outcome of this meeting is……’.
-Without this, participants can’t make their best contributions.
+These meetings drain energy, and are time-wasting.
+With the discipline of beginning each meeting with either, “the purpose of this meeting is…” or, “the outcome of this meeting is…” Without this, participants can’t make their best contributions.

 Your team and staff want your guidance.
 Staff thrive when expectations are clear.
 They want to know when they are doing well.
 They want to give their best.
 They want you to help remove roadblocks so they can deliver.
 They want to understand shifts in context, and how this effects them and what they do.

 Use your personal qualities to lead and create productivity.
 Friendliness, kindness, helpfulness and simply sharing your experience and expertise through simple anecdotes creates positive relationships.
-Being aloof, unavailable, critical, impersonal, and being judgmental creates harsh cultures that staff don’t like and they won’t be productive.
+Being aloof, unavailable, critical, impersonal, and being judgemental creates harsh cultures that staff don’t like, and they won’t be productive.